Toyota RAV4 Extended Warranty: Cost, Coverage and Plans

 In general, quotes for extended auto warranties vary based on coverage, vehicle, deductible, location and other factors.
 A 2022 RAV4 with zero miles typically has cheaper extended warranty options than a 2020 model with 50,000 miles, for example.

 For context, the average cost of an extended warranty is around $1,000 per year of coverage.
-The quotes we collected for our hypothetical 2021 Toyota RAV4 were less expensive by comparison.
+By comparison, the quotes we collected for our hypothetical 2021 Toyota RAV4 were less expensive up to about average.

 Compare quotes from multiple providers to be sure that you're getting a good deal.